ChrisAdkin8/cloudflare-demo/README.md

     "SSL/TLS" on the left hand menu bar -> Configure -> "Custom SSL/TLS"
     -> hit the radio button for "Full (Strict)" and then hit Save.

-13. To create a customer certifcate for encryption signed by the CloudFlare CA, whilst still inside the CloudFlare portal navigate through:
+13. To create a custom certifcate for encryption signed by the CloudFlare CA, whilst still inside the CloudFlare portal navigate through:

     "SSL/TLS" -> "Origin Server" -> "Create Certificate" -> (leave the defaults as they are) and hit 'Create'